kni-neu/serving-llama/README.md

 In order to use this repository, you would

 1. Clone it
+1. Build the Docker container with `docker build -t streamlit-ollama .`
-2. Run `docker-compose up`
+1. Run `docker-compose up`
-3. Download your model
+1. Download your model
-4. Go to `localhost:8501`
+1. Go to `localhost:8501`

 I've added a `.gitignore`, because you need the initial Llama 3 LLM parameters themselves, which you can pull down into a `data` folder.
 You'll need to do that in your docker container, where the names in the `yml` file provide the arguments to the following command that runs in your container: